neverRare/typed-storage/README.md

 ## Multiple Instance

 Making multiple instance for each categories is recommended.
-When using multiple instances, using prefix is also recommended.
-Prefix just well, prefix the key when values are stored, you can still use methods as if there's no prefix at all.
+With this setup, using prefix is also recommended.
+This prefix the key when values are stored, you can still use methods as if there's no prefix at all.

 ```ts
 import {